bringauto/fleet-protocol-http-api/README.md

 If you have trouble with running the generator, visit [docs](https://openapi-generator.tech/docs/installation/).

+## Tests

+You can run unittests for the server by running `./test_server.sh` in the root directory.

 ## Usage
 To run the server execute the following from the root directory: